gkapatai/misc_scripts/README.md

 python run_alignment.py --input <path-to-file>/fasta1 <path-to-file>/fasta2 --module <path-to-module>/alignment.py

 The script uses the alignment.py module, provided in the align2sequences folder.
-The alignment.py was adapted by version available at http://github.com/alevchuc/pairwise-alignment-in-python.This software implements the Smith-Waterman and Needleman-Wunsch algorithms to do local and global sequence analysis, respectively.
+The alignment.py was adapted by version available at http://github.com/alevchuc/pairwise-alignment-in-python.
+This software implements the Smith-Waterman and Needleman-Wunsch algorithms to do local and global sequence analysis, respectively.
 The results for the global alignment were tested against results from http://www.ebi.ac.uk/Tools/psa/emboss_needle/.